sallampalli/scorekeep-app/README.md

 This app is for card game players to make their scoring easier.

-This change has been added by me.
+This change has been added by me.Change2

 ## Getting Started